bookingactivities/booking-activities/readme.txt

 = Use it with WooCommerce =
-*Make sure to have at least one calendar, one activity and one event at a future date for each activity* *You also need to activate WooCommerce and create one product*
+*Make sure to have at least one booking form with one event available at a future date* *You also need to activate WooCommerce and create one product*

 1. Go to Products / *Your Product*
 2. In 'Product data' area, check 'Activity', a new 'Activity' tab appears
-3. In 'Activity' tab, set a calendar and an activity to be bound to the product
+3. In 'Activity' tab, bind the desired booking form to the product
 4. Go on this product page on the frontend, a booking form appears!

 *For Variable Products, you need to check the 'Activity' checkbox and set a calendar and an activity for each variation.*